learn-co-curriculum/aws-css-fundamentals-lab/README.md

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

-Run `learn test` as you work through this assignment to see your progress.
+Install all the dependencies with `npm install` to ensure you can test your work as you go with `npm test`.

 ## Link an External CSS File